TYPO3/class-alias-loader/README.md

 ## Using the API

-The public API is pretty simple and consists of only one class with only three static methods, `Helhum\ClassAliasLoader\ClassAliasMap::getClassNameForAlias` being the most important one.
+The public API is pretty simple and consists of only one class with only three static methods, `TYPO3\ClassAliasLoader\ClassAliasMap::getClassNameForAlias` being the most important one.
 You can use this class method if you have places in your application that deals with class names in strings and want to provide backwards compatibility there.
 The API returns the original (new) class name if there is one, or the class name given if no alias is found.